76% of Consumers Make This Holiday Shopping Mistake. Don’t Be One of Them

 Yes, I’m totally guilty.
 If I come across something on sale, I can’t help myself.

 If you need help deciding whether something is worth the splurge, use our “should you buy this” flowchart.
-It’s great for holiday shopping, but it’s also saved on my phone year round.
+It’s great for holiday shopping, but I keep it saved on my phone year-round.

 4. Don’t Forget the Wrapping Paper